INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 * reproduciblity
 * efficiency

-Openness leads to developping all code on [GitHub](https://github.com/INTERSTAT/Statistics-Contextualized/tree/main/code/Python/gf) starting from the first line and to using only open source tools.
+Openness leads to developping all code on [GitHub](https://github.com/INTERSTAT/Statistics-Contextualized/tree/main/code/Python/gf) starting from the first line, and to using only open source tools.

 Maximal automation avoids manual treatments, which saves time and improves traceability.
 It is often a difficult principle to follow, in particular with messy data, since it requires rigour and a bigger development effort, but it largely pays off in the end, especially if source data changes frequently.

 Reproducibility results from automation and from detailed documentation inside and outside code.

-Efficiency is ensured by the choice of a technical framework that provides for execution of the pipeline in a distributed environment.
+Efficiency is ensured by the selection of a technical framework that provides for execution of the pipeline in a distributed environment.

-Regarding tooling, the following choices were made:
+Regarding the tooling, the following choices were made:

 * use of [Python 3](https://www.python.org/) as a programming language
 * use of [Prefect](https://www.prefect.io/) as a build, run, and monitor framework